 Looking for a sandal that will feel great on your feet, easily last you for years, and also turn heads?
 Our Top Pick for Stylish Adventures, the Lala, has you covered on all fronts.
 While it has a very narrow fit and is also quite expensive, on the right foot and the right person, this is an incredibly impressive shoe.

 The molded polyurethane footbed of the Lala is wrapped in full-grain leather, giving it a slick and smooth finish that feels nice underfoot.
 The wide, supple straps are also full-grain leather with a microfiber lining and, while slightly stiff at first, they soften and break in quickly.

 When you slip on this sandal, you can't help but notice how well constructed it is.
 The gracefully contoured footbed and wide straps feel both pleasant and secure, and the Hand-sewn leather toe post is comfortable and easy to get used to.
 Unfortunately, this shoe won't be super appealing to many wide-footed fashionistas, as it runs very narrow.
 The footbed also runs quite small, so if you have a half size foot be sure to order up.
 Oddly enough this OluKai is sized completely different than our other one, the OluKai Ohana, our favorite model for comfort, and the Paniolo, another highly stylish choice.

-Some of our other favorite models for comfort were the super supportive Editors' Choice Birkenstock Gizeh and the simple, classic Rainbow Single Layer Premier.
+Some of our other favorite models for comfort were the super supportive Editors' Choice Birkenstock Gizeh and the classic Rainbow's.
 For sheer cush that feels like a bedrooms slipper, check out the Sanuk Yoga Chakra with its footbeds made out of real yoga mats.

 Support & Stability